 - Copy of resume or curriculum vitae (C.V.).

 - Two letters of support from appropriate professional colleagues in the field, such as a supervisor, principal, reading specialist, or special educator.
 Letters must contain the individual’s email and telephone contact information and should speak to (a) your competencies with regard to serving the needs of students from a Structured Literacy perspective, with reference to and alignment with the KPS, as appropriate; and, (b) their knowledge of your demonstrated ability to meaningfully impact student learning outcomes.
-Letters of support must be both signed and dated.
+Letters of support must be both signed and dated and should not be authored by another candidate who is currently also applying for CERI certification.

 Structured Literacy/Dyslexia Specialist Alternate Route Portfolios must also include: